 The recent action by a bipartisan group of Pennsylvania senators, to raise recurring revenues and institute a small severance tax to balance the budget for the current year, suggests that here, as in Kansas, the right-wing tax- and budget-cutting fever may be breaking.
 So perhaps the time has come to put forward another direction for the state.
-A growing body of evidence clearly shows that, far from harming the economy, public investment, especially in infrastructure and education at all levels, including training for those who do not go to college, is critical to economic growth and especially growth that benefits low- as well as high-income Pennsylvanians.
+A growing body of evidence clearly shows that, far from harming the economy, public investment, especially in infrastructure and education at all levels including training for those who do not go to college, is critical to economic growth and especially growth that benefits low- as well as high-income Pennsylvanians.

-The question, however, is how to pay for investment in a way that is fair and politically palatable at a time when slow income growth for all but the top 1% makes tax increases unpopular.
-That's a particularly difficult problem because we have a Constitutional uniformity clause that prohibits graduated tax rates.
+The question, however, is how to pay for investment in a way that is fair and politically palatable at a time when slow income growth for all but the top 1 percent makes tax increases unpopular.
+That's a particularly difficult problem because we have a constitutional uniformity clause that prohibits graduated tax rates.
 As a result, we have one of the most inequitable tax systems in the country.
-Families in the bottom quintile pay 12% of their income in state and local taxes, families in the middle quintile pay 10%, and those in the top 1% pay only 4.3%.
+Families in the bottom quintile pay 12 percent of their income in state and local taxes, families in the middle quintile pay 10 percent, and those in the top 1 percent pay only 4.3 percent.

 To address that problem, we have supported closing corporate tax loopholes and a severance tax that in the next few years would bring in \$1 billion a year.
 We have also called for a Fair Share Tax that would increase the tax rate on income from wealth (capital gains, business profits, dividends, royalties, and estates) while reducing the rate on wages and interest.
-Increasing the tax on income from wealth from the current 3.07% to 6.5% combined with reducing the rate on wages and interest to 2.8% would raise \$2 billion, while cutting taxes for 60% of Pennsylvanians and leaving taxes unchanged for another 25%.
-Over 50% of the new revenue would come from the top 1%, and 82% would come from the top 5% of households.
-And yet taxes on the top 1% would remain below those of all neighboring states and half the rate of New York and New Jersey.
+Increasing the tax on income from wealth from the current 3.07 percent to 6.5 percent combined with reducing the rate on wages and interest to 2.8 percent would raise \$2 billion, while cutting taxes for 60 percent of Pennsylvanians and leaving taxes unchanged for another 25 percent.
+Over 50 percent of the new revenue would come from the top 1 percent, and 82 percent would come from the top 5 percent of households.
+And yet taxes on the top 1 percent would remain below those of all neighboring states and half the rate of New York and New Jersey.